lau/calecto/README.md

 timezone rules change, the "wall time" will stay the same.
 See the "DateTime with Postgres" heading below.

-Microseconds of NaiveDateTime and DateTimeUTC are discarded/ignored if present.
-It is planned to include microseconds after a newer version of Ecto is released.

 ## Example usage

 In your Ecto schema: